 The Bodhisatta was once a tree fairy who lived alongside a lotus pond.
 A smaller pond elsewhere in the forest was full of fish, but it was the dry season and the water had dropped very low, making food scarce and the water hot.
 A wicked, clever crane saw this as an opportunity to eat all the fish.
 He told the fish he would carry them one by one from their dwindling pond to the larger, better lotus pond.
 Knowing that cranes are the enemy of fish, they were skeptical, but the crane said he would take one fish to swim in the lotus pond, and then bring it back as proof.
 They sent a large fish, too big for the crane to swallow, as a scout, and he told the other fish that the lotus pond was wonderful, so they all agreed to move.
 The same large fish was the first to go, but this time the crane dropped it into the fork of a tree, pecked it to death, and picked the bones clean.
 And all the other fish met the same fate, their bones piling up around the base of the tree.

 The last resident of the small pond, a crab, really wanted to move to the lotus pond, but he did not trust the crane and assumed the fish had been eaten.
-He told the crane that he was afraid he might drop him if he rode in his beak like the fish did, but his claws were very strong and could hang onto the crane’s neck.
+He told the crane that he feared riding in his beak like the fish did because he might fall, but his claws were strong and he could hang onto the crane’s neck.
 Not suspecting any tricks, the crane agreed.
-When the crane veered toward the tree, the crab protested and the confident crane told him he was going to eat him like he did all the fish.
+When the crane veered toward the tree, the crab protested, and the confident crane told him he was going to eat him like he did all the fish.
 But the crab replied that he was tricking the crane, not the other way around.
-“If I am going to die, then you will too,” and squeezed the crane’s neck to make his point.
-The crane began to cry and tremble from fear and agreed to put the crane in the lotus pond.
-And as he landed on its bank, the crab snipped off his head.
+“If I am going to die, you will too,” and he squeezed the crane’s neck to make his point.
+The crane began to cry and tremble from fear and agreed to put the crab in the lotus pond.
+And as the crane landed safely at the pond, the crab snipped off his head.